DaveLiddament/php-generics-standard/README.md

 ```

 #### Attribute version
-This takes the same notation as above and puts it in an [Attribute](https://www.php.net/manual/en/language.attributes.overview.php) instead of a docblock:
+This takes the same notation as above and puts it in an [Attribute](https://www.php.net/manual/en/language.attributes.overview.php) instead of a docblock.

+This is included as a possible additional method of annotating code with the extra information required for generics.
+Points to consider:

+- Not currently supported
+- Static analysis tool maintainers and vendors may have little desire to support this.
+(Initial feedback to the attributes proposal is not favourable.)
+- Is this actually better than the docblock version?
+That said if there is a desire to use attributes it might be the best method, other suggestions are examined [here](https://www.daveliddament.co.uk/articles/php-generics-standard/).

+Code using Attributes instead of docblock:
 ```php
 use StaticAnalysis\Generics\v1\Template;
 use StaticAnalysis\Generics\v1\Type;